2026 Election Tracker

 2020

-Massachusetts has 9 House seats, all currently held by Democrats — one of the few all-Democratic state delegations in the country.
+Massachusetts has 9 House seats, all currently held by Democrats, one of the few all-Democratic state delegations in the country.
 The Republican Party has not held a Massachusetts House seat since 1996.

 The most significant 2026 dynamic is MA-6 (Salem, North Shore), which will be open if Seth Moulton wins the Senate primary on September 1.
 Moulton has held the seat since 2014.
 Multiple state legislators and local officials have begun positioning for a possible open primary, though the late primary date complicates traditional campaign timelines.
 If Moulton loses the Senate primary, he could in theory still file for re-election to MA-6, but the filing deadlines may not allow it.

+No mid-decade redistricting in Massachusetts.
+The state's congressional map was drawn by the Democratic-controlled legislature in 2021 with limited drama, since the state has had a consistent 9-0 Democratic delegation for a decade.
 Ballot measures: Massachusetts voters will likely face statewide ballot questions on reducing the state income tax from 5% to 4% by 2029 (Emerson polling shows 62% support) and a potential top-two primary system (50% support).
+See all election odds for house seats here.

 U.S. House delegation composition — Massachusetts